sethsandaru/sethsandaru/README.md

 Welcome, my friends.

-My name is _**Seth Phat**_, nice to meet you.
-I'm a Mid-level Full-Stack Engineer.
-A super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since his high school years.
+My name is **Seth Phat**, nice to meet you.
+I'm working as a Senior Backend Engineer @ [Aspire](https://aspireapp.com) #1 NeoBank of SEA.

+Many people knows me as a super funny, friendly, optimistic and energetic guy who really loves Technology & Programming since his high school years.
 I'm a continuous learner, team-player.

 I'm living & working in HCMC, Vietnam.
 I have built (and building) a lot of awesome products (including the **Vue Form Builder**, my beloved project).